merrychap/ctf-writeups/README.md

 # About me

 My name is Mike (also known as "konata" and "merrychap") and I'm a member of [voidka](https://ctftime.org/team/11532) and [VoidHack](https://ctftime.org/team/21137) teams.
 I'm open to any discussion and you can contact me via email.
+Also, [my profile on ctftime](https://ctftime.org/user/11665)

 # Contributions